rutum/rutum.github.io/_posts/2019-06-04-the-subtle-art-of-not-giving-a-f-ck.md

 ---
 layout: post
-title: The Subtle Art of Not Giving a F*ck
+title: The Subtle Art of Not Giving a F*ck (book summary)
 description: This is a book summary of the Subtle art of not giving a fuck.
 It provides insights about how to prioritize what to care about.
 categories: [book summary, self help]
 author: rutum